 • Early surgery (within 24 hours) with circumferential removal of the tumor, decompression of the spinal cord, and stabilization of the spine has been shown to significantly improve clinical outcomes (ambulation and pain), quality of life, and reduces need for narcotics and corticosteroids.
-It is also associated with a trend towards improved survival rate.
+It is also associated with a trend towards improved pain, quality of life and reduced need for analgesia.

-Radiotherapy is often used in conjunction with surgery and is also recommended alone in patients with minimal neurologic dysfunction and high degree of tumor responsiveness to radiation.
+Radiotherapy is used in conjunction with surgery and is recommended alone in patients with minimal neurologic dysfunction and high degree of tumor responsiveness to radiation.
 Hematologic tumors such as lymphoma, myeloma, and seminoma are highly radiosensitive, while breast, lung and prostate have intermediate radiosensitivity.
 There have been significant advancements in radiosurgical techniques, and all malignant SCC patients should be referred for evaluation.